escavanessa/escavanessa/README.md

 - 🌱 I’m currently learning ... p5.js and intermediate Javascript!
 - ⚡ Fun fact: English, Spanish, and French Speaker!
 -->
+- ✨ I am Currently a Home Health Aid working over 44 hours a week!
+Coding on all my spare time
+- 🔭 I’m currently working on ...
+A desktop Notebook with all sorts of functionality!
+- 🌱 I’m currently learning ... p5.js and intermediate Javascript!
+- ⚡ Fun fact: English, Spanish, and French Speaker!